Content on this page was generated by AI and has not been manually reviewed.

 Is it safe to use third-party VPNs with Edge?

 Yes, as long as you choose a reputable provider with transparent privacy practices, a kill switch, and DNS leak protection.
 Always download from the official site and keep the app updated.
-Disable edge via gpo

 Can I disable IPv6 to prevent leaks when using Edge with a VPN?

 If your VPN doesn’t handle IPv6 properly, disabling IPv6 in Windows can prevent IPv6 leaks.
 If your VPN supports IPv6, you can leave it enabled, but verify that your VPN correctly routes IPv6 traffic.
+Which vpn is the best reddit for streaming, gaming, torrenting, and privacy in 2026

 How do I configure Windows Defender Firewall for Edge?